owen-young/arch-settings/README.md

-To make line numbers appear when using "sudo emacs", I copied ~/.spacemacs into /root to give it privileges (I think)
+To make line numbers appear when using "sudo emacs", I copied ~/.spacemacs into /root to give it privileges (I think) You must install spacemacs before inserting new spacemacs file